TomasAnt/imdb-app/README.md

 Start the development server:

 \`\`\`bash
-npm run dev
+yarn run dev
 \`\`\`

-Navigate to \`http://localhost:3000/\` to see the app running.
+Navigate to \`http://localhost:3000/` to see the app running.

 ## API